-Rob Watts is an award-winning writer from Boston, Massachusetts.
+Rob Watts is an award-winning writer of Suspenseful Thrillers.

 In addition to thriller writing, he co-authored Snowpocalypse, a children's picture book with illustrator and co-author Susan Saunders.Together they formed Waunders Children's Books.
 2016 saw the launch of his hot sauce line called WATTSauce He earned two college degrees in the 1990s---Culinary Arts and Hotel & Restaurant Management, and set out for a career in the food service industry which extended well-over a decade.
 Soon after his final stint in the culinary field, he became the co-owner of the high-end stainless steel design & fabrication company, The Stainless Guys.
 Their work has been seen and praised in various publications such as New England Home Magazine and Design New England.
 They've also appeared on Bob Vila's Home Again television show and on HGTVs Spontaneous Construction.

 Some of his interests include traveling, skiing, cooking, reading, music, architecture, Scandinavian design, Icelandic folklore and of course Boston's local culture and professional sports teams.
-He currently resides in Boston but divides most of his time between Boston, Cape Cod and Mountain Lakes, New Jersey.
+He currently resides in Boston and frequents Cape Cod and Mountain Lakes, New Jersey.